 East Cornwall · PL10

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In Cawsand, that work is shaped by the place itself — Cawsand is the AONB twin to Kingsand on the Rame Peninsula, with a similar tight Conservation Area covering the harbour and historic streets, with a building stock that leans toward traditional harbour cottages and Victorian villas.
+Anchor any Cawsand new build in the local fabric and the rest follows — Cawsand is the AONB twin to Kingsand on the Rame Peninsula, with a similar tight Conservation Area covering the harbour and historic streets, with a building stock that leans toward traditional harbour cottages and modern coastal homes set back from the front.

 • Conservation Area